Dave Wintour

 David M. Wintour (1 September 1944 – 12 July 2022) was an English bass guitarist and session musician.
 Wintour is best known for his active part as a member of The Wurzels from 1995 to 2002.

 Life and career

 Wintour was born on 1 September 1944 in Forest of Dean, Gloucestershire.

 He played and recorded with artists such as Rick Wakeman, Eric Carmen, Pete Atkin, Kenny Young, the pioneer jazz-rock band If, Clifford T. Ward, Roger Daltrey, Slapp Happy, Steve Swindells, Pretty Things, Stealers Wheel, Russ Ballard and Leo Sayer.

-He played bass on the song "Dammit Janet" on the 1975 Rocky Horror Picture Show soundtrack.
+He played bass on the 1975 Rocky Horror Picture Show soundtrack.

-Wintour died from cancer on 12 July 2022, at the age of 77.
+Wintour died from cancer on 12 July 2022, at the age of 77 in his home in Drumnacross, Kilraine in County Donegal, Ireland.